soopyc/t2linux-wiki/docs/guides/wifi-bluetooth.md

     To retrieve the firmware from **EFI** partition in Linux, you shall have to run the same script on Linux.
 You have 2 options do so, described in detail in [On Linux](#on-linux) section.

+    !!! info
+        The firmware obtained from this method is not directly usable on Linux due to different naming conventions; you will have to run this script again in Linux to do so.
+To obtain a tarball containing the renamed firmware directly, see **Method 2**.

 === "Method 2"
     **Method 2: Create a tarball of the firmware and extract it to Linux**